-On July 1, 2008, Michel and André (Valérie’s dad) started cleaning the floors of the new space (which took two days) and hauling construction materials and tools to begin the work.
+On July 1, 2008, André (Valérie’s dad) started cleaning the floors of the new space (which took two days) and hauling construction materials and tools to begin the work.
 It felt like old times.
 Demolition of the previously existing offices took the best part of two more days; old floor tiles were removed, walls were destroyed, tons of garbage were taken out… electrical wires were everywhere!

 André then started building up the five large walls for both the meeting room and the Birthday party room at the back of the gym; these walls measured 21′ high and took close to three (3) days to build.

 André also laid down floor tiles for these two rooms.
 Needless to say his knees were sore after all of this hard work, as he laid close to 1,000 tiles!

 There was a long way to go before the new space would become a gym!